stDem/Semantic_data_processing_all_assignments/readme.md

-# This Repository includes all Semantic data processing assignment created in WS24/25 in Technische Hochschule Würzburg-Schweinfurt (THWS)
+# This Repository includes all Semantic data processing assignments created in WS24/25 in Technische Hochschule Würzburg-Schweinfurt (THWS)

 ### All assignment was created by:
   - Mark Erokhin (mark.erokhin@study.thws.de);